 Mollie Tibbetts murder suspect makes first court appearance, Tibbetts family releases statement

-Minutes before the illegal immigrant accused of murdering their daughter was due to make his first court appearance, Mollie Tibbetts' family members made their first statement since their daughter's body was found in an Iowa cornfield, saying: "Our hearts are broken."
+An Iowa judge ordered Cristhian Rivera, the 24-year-old illegal immigrant accused of murdering Mollie Tibbetts, held on $5 million cash-only bond Wednesday -- with Rivera's first court appearance coming just minutes after Tibbetts' family members broke their silence about their broken hearts.

-“On behalf of Mollie’s entire family, we thank all of those from around the world who have sent their thoughts and prayers for our girl," the statement read.
-"We know that many of you will join us as we continue to carry Mollie in our hearts forever.
-At this time, our family asks that we be allowed the time to process our devastating loss and share our grief in private.
-Again, thank you for the outpouring of love and support that has been shared in Mollie’s name.
-We remain forever grateful.”

-Less than a half hour after the Tibbetts family statement was issued, 24-year-old Cristhean Rivera sat mostly stoic in a Montezuma, Iowa courtroom.
-Using an interpreter and wearing headphones, Rivera answered "Yes" when the judge asked if he understood the proceedings.
+Rivera was mostly stoic and looked straight ahead in the courtroom.
+He wore headphones and used an interpreter when the judge spoke, only answering "Yes" when asked if he understood the proceeding.

 Rivera's lawyer, Allan Richards, filed a motion for a private hearing, after an earlier defense motion for a gag order was rejected.
 Richards argued the case had already become too politicized.